 As the above chart highlights, it is ATM options that offer the highest time value in the beginning of the month followed by ITM options and then by OTM options.
 Eventually, the time value in case of all the 3 options will eventually tend towards zero as expiry approaches.
 While the OTM option and the ATM option itself will have a zero value, in case of ITM options the option premium will still be positive due to the existence of intrinsic value.

 An option is a wasting asset, in the sense that the time value of the option tends towards zero as expiry approaches.
+The decay of time naturally tends towards zero as there is less and less time to the expiry date of the options contract.
 This time decay is also referred to as Theta.
 Let us look at the time value of an OTM 10,000 Nifty Call for the month August 2017.
 Check out the chart below..

 Two of the most important components of time value are time and volatility.
 Higher the time to expiry higher will be the time value both for call options and put options.
 Even if the option is still OTM, an increase in volatility can also bring about an increase in time value.
 While the buyer of the option bets on volatility pushing up time value higher, the seller of the option will hope for the time value of the option to work in his favour so that the option eventually expires worthless.
 This forms the basic premise of options trading!